ganboing/libnexus-rv/contrib/p550/README.md

 Without specifying `-c`, rvtrace will use the default config, which is located at `/usr/local/lib/python3.12/dist-packages/rvtrace/platforms/p550.cfg`.
-If any change is required, make a copy of it and use `-c` to specify the modified one In the default configuration, HTM is used with maximum periodic
+If any change is required, make a copy of it and use `-c` to specify the modified one.
+ In the default configuration, HTM is used with maximum periodic SYNC.

 ### Install other utilities